josojo/subjectivocracy/Forkonomics.md

 3. The question gets escalated to the arbitrator and the arbitrator is dishonest.
 Such a situation should create a big social outcry.
 People would get aware of this malicious behavior of the arbitrator and they would start to create new branches delisting the arbitrator from the system.
 The smart contracts of the forkonomic system will only read the answer from realit.io on branches, where the arbitrator is still listed.
 For the other branches, the question needs to be resubmitted to realit.io with another valid arbitrator.
 Then the escalation game starts again and the process repeats itself.

-While realit.io is very efficient and effective, there might be the need for different escalation games depending on the application.
-If there are at some point several platforms, the forkonomic dapps could use the platform fitting the best to their needs.

-### Forkonomic-protocol - doing arbitration

 The forkonomic-protocol does the ultimate arbitration of the arbitrator list.
 As pointed out before, the forkonomic system allows anyone to fork the system and introduce a new branch with a new list of arbitrators.
 Whenever someone feels that the arbitrator list should be altered, may it due to an incorrect behavior of the arbitrator or due to an addition of further arbitrators, a new branch can be added on a smart contract level (cf. ForkonomicSystem.sol).
 The addition of the new branch is basically free, but getting people adapting to it is the real cost.
 A new branch will only get adaption, if it benefits the Forknomic-system, other branches will be left behind quickly.
 This benefit could be the elimination of bad arbitrators or a well-discussed addition of new arbitrators.
 This is a reinforcement system, where bad decision won't be adapted, as they hurt the system and good decision will be adapted, as they benefit the system.
 Others would describe this system as a token curated list of a good decision.